2022–present Nuevo León political crisis

-The political crisis in Nuevo León refers to a period of sustained institutional conflict and political gridlock in the Mexican state of Nuevo León between 2022 and 2025, primarily between the executive branch, led by Governor of Nuevo León Samuel García of the Citizens' Movement (MC) party, and the Congress of Nuevo León, dominated by the Institutional Revolutionary Party (PRI) and the National Action Party (PAN).
+The 2022–present Nuevo León political crisis is a period of sustained institutional conflict and political gridlock in the Mexican state of Nuevo León, primarily between the executive branch, led by Governor of Nuevo León Samuel García of the Citizens' Movement (MC), and the Congress of Nuevo León, dominated by the Institutional Revolutionary Party (PRI) and the National Action Party (PAN).

-The crisis was triggered by disputes over the appointment of an attorney general, the state budget, and key legislation, and briefly escalated when García requested a leave of absence to pursue the presidency, creating a constitutional crisis over the interim governorship.
-These disputes produced significant political instability, paralyzing government functions and briefly leaving the state with two governors claiming legitimacy.
+The crisis was triggered by disputes over the appointment of an attorney general, the state budget, and key legislation.
+García made unprecedented use of his veto power, issuing more than 180 vetoes during his term, and the state entered successive years without a budget approved by Congress, governing instead through budget rollover.
+In late 2023, the conflict escalated when García requested a leave of absence to pursue the presidency, creating a constitutional crisis over the interim governorship, which paralyzed government functions and briefly left the state with two governors claiming legitimacy.